adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="Appendix3C"/>

-### Appendix C: Cross Domain Request example
+### Appendix C: Cross Domain Request Example

 [Alternate Request Syntax](#alt-request-syntax) outlines alternative syntax for use when the normal syntax cannot be used due to browser or querystring length restrictions.
-This appendix provides an example of a
-PUT statements request following this format.
+This appendix provides an example of a PUT request to the Statements Resource following this format.

 Request using normal syntax: